Horizon Neighbors in Health

 60 COMMUNITY HEALTH WORKERS

-— who are hired from within the communities they serve — will be hired, trained and certified to conduct telephonic communication.
+— who come from within the communities they serve — were hired, trained and certified to engage directly to support members.

 HOW IT WORKS